irripro/AzureTemplates/osp-engagement/anz/README.md

 The requirement and considerations for this deployment are as follows:
 *   The OS specified is CentOS for Pilot and RedHat for Production
 *   Two Tier Application
-    *   Java Application running on Apache Tomcat Server requiring 4 cores and 16gig memory
+    *   Java Application running on Apache Tomcat Server requiring a single VM (4 cores and 16gig memory)
     *   SQL Database (preferably PaaS) but IaaS also would work
         *   Database access required to specific IPs
 * Networking Requirements